General Contractor Invoice Template with Change Orders

 CompletedWork performedCan be billed based on terms

-If a change is urgent, document it immediately.
+If a change is urgent, document it on the spot.
+For example:

 Emergency framing repair required due to hidden water damage discovered after demolition.
 Work authorized by client representative before proceeding.
 Photos attached.

-The more specific the record, the easier the invoice conversation becomes.
+The more specific the record, the easier the eventual invoice conversation becomes.

 How to create this invoice workflow in QuickAdmin